terminal42/contao-notification_center/docs/02-users.md

 Simple Token `##link##` which contains the activation link a new member has to click to confirm their e-mail address.
 In this case, you can also choose a second notification "Activation notification".
 This one is sent, once a user has clicked on the `##link##` and confirmed their account.

+## Subscribe

+If working with the `contao/newsletter-bundle`, instead of using the regular "Subscribe" module, you can use the "Subscribe (Notification Center)" module.
+It will provide the option for a regular notification which is sent when a new subscriber subscribes to a set of channels.
+Use `##link##` as Simple Token for the double opt-in process which is mandatory.
+Once the user activates their subscription, you can have a second notification "Activation notification" being sent.

+Another feature this module provides compared to the core one is an additional redirect page setting called "Redirect page (successful activation)".
+That way you can configure the regular forward page to say something like "Thank you for subscribing, you will receive a double opt-in link via e-mail" and a second forward page which is then used after successful registration in order to say something like "Thank you for activating your subscription".
+If you don't use this forward page, the core behavior kicks in which means there's a confirmation message shown above the subscription module.

+## Unsubscribe

+If working with the `contao/newsletter-bundle`, instead of using the regular "Unsubscribe" module, you can use the "Unsubscribe (Notification Center)" module.
+It will provide the option for a regular notification which is sent when a subscriber unsubscribes from a set of channels.